By security practitioners, for security practitioners novacoast federal | Apex Program | novacoast | about innovate

 5. CISA & Allies Publish Joint CSA on PRC Apt Activity

-CISA, NSA, FBI, and international partners released a joint advisory on PRC-nexus APT actors compromising networks worldwide, especially in telecom, government, transportation, lodging, and defense.
+CISA, NSA, FBI, and international partners released a joint advisory on People’s Republic of China (PRC)-nexus APT actors compromising networks worldwide, especially in telecom, government, transportation, lodging, and defense.
 They target provider-edge and customer-edge routers with low visibility, modifying firmware and configurations to evade detection and maintain persistent access to feed espionage systems.

 Built from investigations through July 2025, the guidance emphasizes behavior over naming, noting overlaps with Salt Typhoon, OPERATOR PANDA, RedMike, UNC5807, and GhostEmperor.
 Defenders are urged to hunt for router-level abuse and apply mitigations in the advisory.
 The alert highlights critical infrastructure risks and links to a full technical CSA for actions and detection.